What's New in Tracker.js

 Declarative Event Tracking

-This is the big one.
-You can now track events without writing any JavaScript.
-Just add data-aa-event to any clickable element:
+You can track intentional product events without writing JavaScript.
+Add data-aa-event to the clickable element:

 <button data-aa-event="signup" data-aa-event-plan="pro">